gulshalla/shalla-text-editor/README.md

 You can set the font, color, size etc. Text can be set to bold, underlined, highlighted and more.
 Tables and images can be inserted.
 The behaviour of these features is similar to standard text editors.

 #### Dictionary, thesaurus, spell checking
 The editor loads a dictionary stored as pickle file.
-The key, value pairs of this dictionary is as follows:
+The key, value pairs of this dictionary are as follows:
 ```
 word(key) -> [definition, synonyms](value)
 ```